klgh/kaleighscruggs/content/export2/post/2018/02/2018-02-20-victorian-grace-tearoom/index.md

 ---
-title: "Victorian Grace Tearoom"
+title: 'Victorian Grace Tearoom'
-date: "2018-02-20"
+date: '2018-02-20'
 categories:
-  - "life"
+  - 'life'
-  - "travel"
+  - 'travel'
 tags:
-  - "florida"
+  - 'florida'
-  - "manatee"
+  - 'manatee'
-  - "tampa"
+  - 'tampa'
-  - "tea"
+  - 'tea'
-  - "travel"
+  - 'travel'
-coverImage: "VictorianGraceTearoom.png"
+coverImage: 'VictorianGraceTearoom.png'
 ---

 Earlier this month, my mom and I went to Tampa, Florida to visit my grandma and have a girls weekend.
 We left late Friday afternoon and came back Monday.
 So it was a short trip, but a great way to spend the weekend.